xiaoyatang/CS6350-ML2022/README.md

 Run the 'run.sh' in every part to run the .py files.

 Add two algorithms: linear Regression and Perceptron.
 The Ensemble learning is not finished yet, but would finish it soon.

+Add SVMs.